juliangut/slim-routing/README.md

 Route callbacks normally respond with a `Psr\Message\ResponseInterface` object, but thanks to slim-routing they can now respond with a more intent expressive ResponseType object that will be handled afterwards

 Of course normal ResponseInterface responses from route callback will be treated as usual

+### ResponseType aware invocation strategies

+For the new response handling to work you need to register a new invocation strategy provided by this library, there are three strategies provided out of the box that plainly mimic the defaults provided by Slim itself

+* `Jgut\Slim\Routing\Strategy\RequestHandler`
+* `Jgut\Slim\Routing\Strategy\RequestResponse`
+* `Jgut\Slim\Routing\Strategy\RequestResponseArgs`

 ### Response type